Alaska01/Github_Personal_Access_Token_Tutorial/README.md

 - Personal Access tokens can only be generated once, hence you can copy it to either your notepad or a safe location.
 - If at any point you feel your access token is compromised you can delete the token.

+## For Ubuntu
+- If it is your first time installing VSCode on your system you can install git in the command line with the following commands before proceeding to config.

+$ sudo apt install git

 ## Configure Github Locally
 ```
 -$ git config --global user.name “username”